 That surveillance has been used to weed out over 50,000 people with alleged links to the coup – some of which were imprisoned for having criticized or defamed the president.
 Another 140,000 individuals were fired from their jobs for alleged links to the coup.
 Many of these people were arrested simply for having used the app ByLock, an encrypted messenger that was allegedly used by supporters of the Gülen movement.

 Turkey is also among the list of nations who are said to have purchased elite hacking tools from the Italian firm Hacking Team.
 Those tools allow the government to intercept messages and take control over victims' machines in order to install keyloggers or take over the camera or microphones.

 In addition, the government enforces bulk retention programs that force ISPs, tech firms, and telecoms firms to retain citizens' data on file.
 In addition, all public WiFi hotspots must maintain all connection logs for everybody that connects.

 Any company served an information request must be ready to act on a request within two hours of a request being filed, or they can face large fines.
 According to official figures around 70,000 social media were under surveillance in 2017.

 The anonymous purchase of mobile phones is not allowed and regulations force people to register phones they import from abroad.
 This limits people’s ability to communicate online privately and anonymously.

 Turkey joined the Berne Convention in 1951, which means that it agrees to impose international copyright rules.
-Despite this, there is little evidence of people getting into trouble with the law for torrenting.
+Despite this, there is little evidence of people getting into trouble with the law.

-In order to stop people accessing torrents, the Pirate Bay is restricted by ISPs and the government has begun forcing ISPs to give BitTorrent users a warning.
+In order to stop people accessing torrents, torrent sites are restricted by ISPs and the government has begun forcing ISPs to give BitTorrent users a warning.
 If consumers fail to heed that warning – their internet is slowed down for six months using bandwidth throttling.